Escape That Situation

 The myth that abusers can't help their actions and that if the right person loves them the right way, they'll become magically "cured."
 This is not only a lie, but a dangerous one.
 How many people stay in toxic relationships, hoping their abuser will change?
 Some will stay in the toxic relationship hoping their partner will change but there isn't a sign of it.

-this.
+I told her this.
 She told me again, that's when I lost it.
 I told her that he threatened me, he beat me up, that he stalks, coerces, manipulates, threatens and controls the woman he supposedly loves against her will.
 I said that she needed to get out of the relationship, even stay away from "K---", even to break up with him for good.

 "B--" listened and broke down into tears, finally admitting that everything about "K---" wasn't all it seemed.
 That she'd been abused by him, beaten for being accused of seeing someone else, even manipulated by him.